 The level of webcasting has increased significantly over the last quarter following a decision by the full Council that there should be a presumption in favour of webcasting all meetings of Planning Committee, Select Committees and formal meetings of the Cabinet in addition to the routine webcasting of all full Council meetings.

 The level of webcasting has reduced slightly over the last quarter but is still on track.
-The number of meetings webcast is dependent on an assessment of the degree of public interest in the items on each agenda.
+It is affected by:

 Quarter 3 – December 2018